The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

 In the measurement process, control on two systematic features is key: the emission of the background and the instrumental signatures.
-To simplify our analysis, and in light of the expected spectral energy distribution of the signal we are interested in, we focus here on the rest-frame energy range between 0.5 and 2 keV.
-In doing so, we only consider the energy range where the background emission is dominated by the well-understood diffuse emission of the Milky Way and by the Cosmic X-ray Background \citep[e.g.][ Ponti et al. in preparation]{Predehl2021, Liu2021arXiv210614522L}, while the contribution of the particle (un-vignetted) background is negligible.
-Moreover, we avoid the complex response of the lowest energy range (below $\sim$0.4 keV in the observed frame) where both detector noise and the effects of the light leak on the TM5 and TM7 \citep[see][]{Predehl2021} could introduce yet un-calibrated systematic effects.
+To simplify our analysis, and in light of the expected SED of the signal we are interested in, we focus here on the rest-frame energy range between 0.5 and 2 keV.
+In doing so, we only consider the energy range where the background emission is dominated by the well-understood diffuse emission of the Milky Way and by the Cosmic X-ray Background \citep[e.g.,][ Ponti et al. in preparation]{Predehl2021, Liu2021arXiv210614522L}, while the contribution of the particle (unvignetted) background is negligible.
+Moreover, we avoid the complex response of the lowest energy range (below $\sim$0.4 keV in the observed frame) where both detector noise and the effects of the light leak on the TM5 and TM7 \citep[see][]{Predehl2021} could introduce yet uncalibrated systematic effects.
 As in \citet{Brunner2021arXiv210614517B}, we select good events from nominal field of view, exclude bad pixels, and keep events with PATTERN$\leq$15, which includes single, double, triple, and quadruple events.
-Also, given the relatively low signal to noise ratio (SNR) achieved from relatively small galaxy samples, we only focus our attention on broad-band photometric measurements.
+Also, given the relatively low signal-to-noise ratio (S/N) achieved from relatively small galaxy samples, we only focus our attention on broad-band photometric measurements.
 Work is ongoing on the calibration of the low-energy response of eROSITA, and future works will explore the possibility of stacked spectral analysis also in the 0.15--0.4 keV observed-frame energy range.

 We apply a bootstrap procedure to reliably estimate the mean expected background and its variance (Sect. \ref{subsec:randoms}).
-Finally, we estimate the spatial extent of the point source profile using an empirical point spread function (PSF) model based on the detected point sources in the same eFEDS field, as we describe in Sect. \ref{subsec:equiv:psf}.
+Finally, we estimate the spatial extent of the point-source profile using an empirical point spread function (PSF) model based on the detected point sources in the same eFEDS field, as we describe in Sect. \ref{subsec:equiv:psf}.